nikitajadhav12022008-maker/Temperature-converter/README.md

 ## 🧠 Concepts Used:

--Variables
+- Variables
--Conditional statements
+- Conditional statements
--User input
+- User input
--Basic mathematical formula
+- Basic mathematical formula

 ---

 ## ▶️ How to Run: